Celebrating the Annunciation and Incarnation

 2012, 2057, 2063, 2068, 2074, 2085, 2091, 2096, 2114, 2125 …

-Such and irregular and infrequent occurrence would be hard to remember from one generation to the next.
+Such an irregular and infrequent occurrence would make the rule hard to remember from one generation to the next.
 And its lack of frequency would make it less effective.

 All comments, criticisms, or suggestions are most welcome.
 Please E-Mail.